ardanlabs/gotraining/topics/language/pointers/README.md

 * All objects on the heap are turned WHITE.
 * **Scan Stacks** is about finding all the root objects and placing them in the queue.
     * All these root objects are turned GREY.
+    * The stack is marked BLACK.
 * **Mark Phase I** is about popping a GREY object from the queue and scanning it.
     * Turn the object BLACK.
     * If this BLACK object points to a WHITE object, the WHITE object is turned GREY and added to the queue.
     * The GC and the application are running concurrently.
-* **Mark phase II** is about rescanning for Write Barrier changes.
+* **Mark Phase II** is about rescanning because of Write Barrier changes.
-    * Rescan all the root objects again.
+    * Rescan all GREY stacks and root objects again.
     * This scan should be quick but required for consistency.
     * Looking for any GREY objects that exist because of the Write Barrier.
     * Call any finalizers on BLACK objects.